awesomeahi95/Algorithms_From_Scratch/README.md

 With statistics and mathematics.
 In this repo I have notebooks with a vareity of ML algortithms written without the use of libraries such as Scikit-Learn or Tensorflow.

-Linear Regression (with Gradient Descent)
+Linear Regression (with Gradient Descent) line of best fit